masitko/mhouse/packages/laravel-enso/core/README.md

 - highly powerful, full search, customizable, template based, huge data-set capable, front-end back-end integrated data table functionality with support for the export of the entire resultset and a great many other features
-- customizable, extensible, companies structure
+- customizable, extensible, schools structure
 - template based, validation capable, asynchronous capable xlsx data import functionality featuring support for big files (the number of rows is limited only by the xlsx format)